 Item No. Service charged for Charge 1.
-Charge for search time If the request relates to a document other than a 1.5 fee units per hour or part of document in relation to which a charge is applicable an hour. under item 7-a charge in respect of the search time.
-2. Charge for supervision If access to the document to which the request relates is 1.5 fee units per hour (to be given calculated per quarter hour or part of a quarter hour). (a) in the form of an opportunity to inspect the document under the supervision of an officer; (b) in the case of a document that is an article or thing from which sound or visual images are capable of being produced-in the form of arrangements for the applicant to hear or view those sounds or visual images under the supervision of an officer a charge in respect of the supervision time.
-3. Charge for providing black and white photocopy If access to the document to which the request relates is 20 cents per A4 page. given in the form of provision of a black and white photocopy of the document, a charge in respect of providing the photocopy to the applicant.
-Charge for providing copy of document other than black 4. and white photocopy If- The reasonable costs incurred by the agency in providing the (a) the request relates to a document other than a сору. document in relation to which a charge is applicable under item 3; and (b) access is given in the form of provision of a copy of the document a charge in respect of providing the copy to the applicant.
-5. Charge for arrangements to hear or view sound or visual images If- The reasonable costs incurred (a) the request relates to a document which is an by the agency in making the article or thing from which sounds or visual images are capable of being produced; and arrangements.

-(b) access is given in the form of arrangements to hear or view those sounds or visual images-
+Charge for search time If the request relates to a document other than a 1.5 fee units per hour or part of document in relation to which a charge under item 7 an hour. applies-a charge in respect of the search time.
+2. Charge for supervision If access to the document to which the request relates is 1.5 fee units per hour (to be calculated per quarter hour or part of a quarter hour). (a) in the form of an opportunity to inspect the document under the supervision of an officer; (b) in the case of a document that is an article or thing from which sound or visual images are capable of being produced-in the form of arrangements for the applicant to hear or view those sounds or visual images under the supervision of an officer a charge in respect of the supervision time.
+3. Charge for providing black and white A4 photocopy If access to the document to which the request relates is 20 cents per A4 page. given in the form of provision of a hard copy black and white A4 photocopy of the document- a charge in respect of providing the photocopy to the applicant.
+4. Charge for providing copy of document other than black and white A4 photocopy The reasonable costs incurred If access to the document to which the request relates is given in the form of provision of a copy of the document by the agency in providing the (other than a hard copy black and white A4 сору. photocopy) - a charge in respect of providing the copy to the applicant.
+Charge for arrangements to hear or view sound or visual 5. image If- The reasonable costs incurred (a) the request relates to a document which is an by the agency in making the article or thing from which sounds or visual arrangements. images are capable of being produced; and (b) access is given in the form of arrangements to hear or view those sounds or visual images-